 Dissolvable shaving pods from Pacific Shaving company

-Image Source : cdn-a.william-reed.com
+Image Source: cdn-a.william-reed.com

 How to use shaving pods

 As an end user, you have to use the pods two or three times to know the exact amount of water and time you have to expose the pods to.
 If you use too much water, the pods become too diluted.
-If less water is used, then you are left with chunks of shaving cream on your hand.
+If you use less water, then you are left with chunks of shaving cream on your hand.
 The ideal time to wet the pod is 3-4 seconds, and then you have to rub the pod vigorously to get the lather.
 When you take the pod out of the pouch, you must have dry hands or else you might risk dissolving the other pods.

-Are the dissolvable pods eco friendly?
+Are the dissolvable pods eco-friendly?

-Image Source : premiumbeautynews.com
+Image Source: premiumbeautynews.com

 The story behind

 Stan Ades, the founder of the Pacific Shaving Company came up with this brilliant idea.
 He took his concept to the Japanese company Monosol, which is the main manufacturer of dissolvable packaging in the world.
 Monosol makes water-soluble, transparent films for household use and cleaning industry.
 The soluble shaving pods took a year to be developed.

 The water-soluble films consist mainly of PVA, a polymer known as polyvinyl alcohol.
 It is not a new invention.
 In fact, Monosol has been using it for various industrial purposes since the 50s.
 Monosol uses this polymer PVA to make soluble drugs, which dissolve easily within the body.

 To develop the dissolvable shaving pods, Monosol used the technology of its Vivos films.
 The Vivos technology creates individual sachets, pouches and delivery systems which disappear on coming into contact with cold or hot water/liquids/body fluids.
 The films are odorless, tasteless, and transparent and made from food grade components.